 Overall, the appearance and the degree of the deformity determine surgical treatment strategies.

 Depending on the degree of the deformity, potential degenerative changes of the first MTP joint, size, and the shape of the metatarsal and the joint congruency, a suitable technique is chosen.

 Different surgical treatment strategies are Modified McBride procedure, distal metatarsal osteotomy, scarf osteotomy, akin osteotomy, corrective TMT arthrodesis, and MTP joint arthrodesis.

-Clinical studies in orthopedic surgery in the past have usually focused on clinical outcomes and the physician’s perception of a patient’s outcome.
+Clinical studies in the past have usually focused on clinical outcomes and the physician’s perception of a patient’s outcome.

 Some studies have attempted to more rigorously assess the functional outcome of various surgical interventions for metatarsus primus varus and hallux valgus.

-In a properly designed outcome study, patients are assessed in a prospective fashion with a preoperative evaluation assessing both clinical and functional issues followed by measurement of the outcome at standardized postoperative intervals (active follow-up).
+In a properly designed outcome study, patients are assessed prospectively with a preoperative evaluation assessing both clinical and functional issues followed by measurement of the outcome at standardized postoperative intervals (active follow-up).

 We know of only one recent study that has prospectively compared the outcome of a large group of patients at six and twelve months after hallux valgus surgery.

 Retrospective studies are hampered by a patient’s recollection of his or her preoperative status when the question is asked following surgery.

 A study demonstrated that when patients are given a preoperative questionnaire and are given the same questionnaire six months or more following surgery, there is a substantial difference in the patient’s assessment of his or her preoperative status.